kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 - https://github.com/kazurayam/VisualTestingInKatalonStudio

 Please have a look at the "Motivation" section in its README document to know why I made it.
 I tried to implement what I called "Visual Testing" in Katalon Studio.
-The project worked for me.
+That project worked for me.

 But I wasn't satisfied with it.
 Why?
 I would enumerate 3 problems about that project.

 1. The codeset of [Visual Testing In katalon Studio](https://github.com/kazurayam/VisualTestingInKatalonStudio) project is too complicated.
 The project contains 28 Test Cases, 7 Test Suites, 4 Test Suite Collections, 1 Test Listener, 12 Keywords.
 After 3 years, I forgot them and unable to maintain them any longer.
-2. The project enables me to compare a pair of 2 screenshots of Web pages in PNG image format.
-That's all.
-Not enough.
+2. The project enabled me to compare a pair of 2 screenshots of Web pages in PNG image format.
+I found that it is not enough.
 Often I wanted to compare 2 texts scraped from web.
-E.g, 2 HTML files as Web Page source; 2 JSON files downloaded from a Web Service.
+For example, I wanted to compare 2 HTML files.
+Also I wanted to compare 2 JSON files downloaded from a Web Service.
-3. The project isn't distributable to others easily because it isn't packaged.
-It's too hard for people to reuse the codeset of the project to achieve their own "Visual Testing" for their custom targets.
+3. The project wasn't distributable to others easily because it wasn't packaged as "jar".
+It was too hard for people to reuse the code set of the project to achieve their own "Visual Testing" for their custom targets.

 ## My new development

 In 2021 July-August, I have developed a new project named [`materialstore`](https://github.com/kazurayam/materialstore).
-It is a domain-specifc file system written in Groovy.
+It is a domain-specific file system written in Groovy, accompanied with a set of utility class that implements "Visual Testing".
 In this project I have re-designed and re-implemented my idea from scratch.
-I have achieved the followings.
+In the materialstore library, I have achieved the followings.

 ### (1) Simpler codeset

-The `materialstore` provides a self-contained API in Groovy, which encapsulates all of the useful functionalities of the previous [Visual Testing In katalon Studio](https://github.com/kazurayam/VisualTestingInKatalonStudio) project.
+The `materialstore` provides a self-contained API in Java8, which encapsulates all of the useful functionalities of the previous [Visual Testing In katalon Studio](https://github.com/kazurayam/VisualTestingInKatalonStudio) project.
 A single Test Case in Katalon Studio empowered by the `materialstore` library can achieve whole job equivalent to the previous one.
 No need to struggle with that many components (28 Test Cases + 7 Test Suites + 4 Test Suite Collections + 1 Test Listener + 12 Keywords).

 ### (2) Domain-specific file system indexed by metadata